microsoft/nn-Meter/docs/builder/prepare_backend.md

 - `test_connection`: check the status of backend interface connection.
 For **some time you won't** need to implement this as it is for testing only.

-Here is an example to create a new backend class:
+Here is an example of how to create a new backend class:

 ```python
 from nn_meter.builder.backend import BaseBackend, BaseParser, BaseRunner